rapid7/metasploit-framework/documentation/modules/auxiliary/admin/dcerpc/cve_2020_1472_zerologon.md

 ## Verification Steps

-1. Exploit the vulnerability to set the machine account password to a blank value
+1. Exploit the vulnerability to remove the machine account password by replacing it with an empty string
     1. From msfconsole
     1. Do: `use auxiliary/admin/dcerpc/cve_2020_1472_zerologon`
     1. Set the `RHOSTS` and `NBNAME` values
-    1. Run the module and see that the password was set to a blank value
+    1. Run the module and see that the original machine account password was removed
 1. Recover the original machine account password
     1. Do: `use auxiliary/gather/windows_secrets_dump`
     1. Set the `RHOSTS` values
     1. Set the `SMBUser` option to the NetBIOS name with a trailing `$`, e.g. `NBNAME$`
-    1. Set the `SMBPass` option to the value of an empty password (`aad3b435b51404eeaad3b435b51404ee:31d6cfe0d16ae931b73c59d7e0c089c0`)
+    1. Set the `SMBPass` option to `aad3b435b51404eeaad3b435b51404ee:31d6cfe0d16ae931b73c59d7e0c089c0` (the hash of an empty password)
     1. Run the module and search for the password in the output (`NBNAME$:plain_password_hex:`)
 1. Restore the original machine account password
     1. From msfconsole